 If it’s just the water goblet and the red wine glass, they are usually beside each other.
 If the arrangement is either the straight or diagonal line, it is generally next to the water goblet on the right side.
 It is placed at the upper left of the white wine glass and above the spoon in a triangular shape.

 In the diamond shape, it is at the upper right of the white wine glass.
 And if there are five glasses, the red wine glass is usually in the fourth place in the middle of the white wine glass and sherry glass.

 White Wine Glass

-Sometimes, neither red or white wine is served and in its place, Champagne is served.
-The Champagne flute will be placed next to the water goblet at the right side.
-When Champagne is served to go along with a particular dish, then it will be placed according to the time that particular dish will be served.
-In the curved arrangement, it takes the second spot, between the water goblet and the white wine glass.
+When champagne is served to go along with a particular dish, place it according to when that particular dish is served.
+The flute takes the second spot in the curved arrangement between the water goblet and the white wine glass.

 Dessert Wine Glass

-Sometimes, juice is not just the accompanying beverage but rather the course itself.
-If this is the case, then the juice glass will be placed at the center of the cover on a tiny underplate.
-If it is an accompanying beverage, it will be placed still at the top right of the cover.
+Sometimes, the juice is not just the accompanying beverage but rather the course itself.
+If this is the case, place the juice glass at the cover’s center on a tiny underplate.
+If it is an accompanying beverage, put it at the top right of the cover.

-Normally, each drink will be served one at a time.
+Typically, each drink is served one at a time.
 There are some events wherein both white and red wines are served.
-However, in most meals, either one will be served but both glasses will be laid out on the table.
-Then, a server will ask the diner if he or she will prefer red or white.
-Whatever he or she will choose, the other wine glass will be removed.
+But in most meals, either one is served but both glasses are laid out on the table.
+Then, a server will ask the diner if he prefers red or white.
+Whatever he chooses, the server will remove the other wine glass.

-During dinner, depending if the following beverages are present, the sherry would be served first at the same time with soup.
-Then, moving toward the main course, the white wine will be served with mostly chicken and seafood then the red wine goes with the meat dishes.
+During dinner, depending on the beverages present, the sherry would be served first at the same time as soup.
+Then, moving toward the main course, the white wine is served with mostly chicken and seafood, then the red wine goes with the meat dishes.
 Champagne is usually served last to make a special toast to denote the conclusion of the meal.